Edinburgh Ladies' Emancipation Society: History

 On 7 October 1833, a group of activists formed the Edinburgh Ladies' Emancipation Society, the Edinburgh Emancipation Society, the Glasgow Emancipation Society, and the Glasgow Ladies' Emancipation Society to support George Thompson after receiving an invitation to visit the New England Emancipation Society which was led by the 28-year-old William Lloyd Garrison.
 The division of abolitionist and all general voluntary societies by gender is a prominent trend seen from the 1820s within England with the first women's emancipation society the Female Society for Birmingham.
 Dr. John Ritchie was in the chair and among the three secretaries was Robert Kaye Greville.

-The emancipation societies would host abolitionist speakers on lecture tours of Great Britain, although the Edinburgh Ladies' society eventually rejected speakers from the British and Foreign Anti-Slavery Society (BFASS).
-This was because the British and the American abolitionist movements were split over the beliefs of Garrison, who advocated the immediate release of American slaves.
-Edinburgh, Glasgow, Dublin, Bristol, and Clifton were strong supporters of Garrison's proposal, while other groups favoured a managed move away from slavery.
-John Wigham of the Edinburgh Emancipation Society had set up links with the British and Foreign Anti-Slavery Society, and it was his wife Jane Wigham and his daughter Eliza Wigham who steered the Ladies' Emancipation Society to different loyalties.